pycage/shellfish/doc/tutorial/shui-modules.md

 Modules are external files loaded by a Shui file.
-These are
+This can be:
 * other Shui files (i.e. Shui components)
 * files with JavaScript code
 * CSS files